FeiQin-cosmologist/Galaxy_Power_Spectrum/README.md

 2: scipy

-You may also need CAMB (not compulsory) for the model power spectrum
+You may also need CAMB (not compulsory) for calculating the linear matter power spectrum PL(k).
+You can use other methods to calculate the linear matter power spectrum.

 3: CAMB : https://pypi.org/project/camb/